Burns are injuries to tissues as a result of contact with heat, electricity, chemicals, friction or abrasion; or more specifically:

 Lay the rat on its back with the head extended only enough to open airway.
 It is important to have support for the head to prevent cervical (neck) injury.
 Creating a seal around the rat’s muzzle, blow puffs of air into the rat’s nose so as to see a rise in the chest.
 Rats normally breathe rapidly so the blowing of puffs of air should be done rapidly.
 Note: be aware breathing into the rat’s mouth may cause air to enter and bloat the stomach.

-- In the event the rat has stopped breathing and a heartbeat cannot be detected, begin CPR by alternating two quick mouth-to-muzzle breaths with 30 chest compressions (compressions should be rapid to a rate of 80-100 times per minute 29)
+- In the event the rat has stopped breathing and a heartbeat cannot be detected, begin CPR by alternating two quick mouth-to-muzzle breaths with 30 chest compressions (compressions should be rapid to a rate of 80 to 100 times per minute 29).

 Cease compressions, vigorous rubbing, or artificial respiration once the rat begins to breathe and/or respond on its own.